 Dissolved 226Ra stock in 3% HCl was provided by the MIT Environmental, Health, and Safety office and used for all experiments.
 A ferrihydrite slurry and goethite powder were prepared using standard methods and added to the experiments.13 Powdered calcium montmorillonite STX-1b was ordered from the clay minerals society (clays.org), re-equilibrated with sodium chloride to allow for closer comparisons to previous studies of Ra sorption to Na-montmorillonites, and then cleaned of carbonates using standardized techniques.14 Pyrite was ordered from Ward’s Science (www.wardsci.com), ground using mortar and pestle, passed through sieves to select for 45-250 um particles, and transferred to an anaerobic glove bag (5% H2: 95% N2: < 1 ppm O2).
-It was then was washed in 6 N HCl overnight to dissolve any thin iron oxide coatings, rinsed with deoxygenated DI water three times to remove residual acid, and dried anaerobically at room temperature in an open beaker.
+It was then washed in 6 N HCl overnight to dissolve any oxidized coatings, rinsed with deoxygenated DI water three times to remove residual acid, and dried anaerobically at room temperature in an open beaker.
 The composition of pyrite, ferrihydrite and goethite was confirmed using XRD, and surface area was measured for all minerals using BET (table S1).
 Further information about mineral preparation can be found in the supporting information.

 Isotherms were conducted using serum vials (200 mL) filled with 100 mL of 10 mM NaCl stock solution, 30 mg of a single mineral (except for the case of pyrite, where 40 mg was used), and 5-270 Bq of 226Ra stock.
 Experiments using pyrite were performed in an anaerobic glove bag, and all solutions were purged with N2 prior to placement in the anaerobic chamber.
 The pH was titrated to 3,5,7 or 9 +/- 0.05 through use of an autotitrator, and the bottle was sealed with a thick butyl stopper.
 Bottles were shaken for 24 hours to allow sufficient time for sorption equilibrium.11 A kinetic study of Ra adsorption to montmorillonite confirmed 24 hours is sufficient to achieve equilibrium. pH was readjusted after equilibration if necessary; details on this process are in the supporting information.
 Acid (HCl) and base (NaOH) volume additions did not exceed 5% of the original volume.
 Once re-titration and re-equilibration were complete, samples were filtered using 0.22 µm PES filters, which did not sorb significant quantities of Ra.
 Experimental error was quantified by measuring the standard deviation of triplicates for each data point.